 Site icon KAOHONGSHU

-Flashcards: Anki vs Pleco
+Learning Chinese with flashcards: Anki vs Pleco

-What both Anki and Pleco deliver
+What both Anki and Pleco deliver:

-What makes Pleco different
+What makes Pleco different:

-What makes Anki unique
+What makes Anki unique:

 Both apps take some getting used to and have their pros and cons.
 Much depends on which devices you are using and how much money you want to spend.